axios/axios/README.md

 - `[]` - unwrap the array-like object as separate fields with the same key

 > NOTE:
-> unwrap/expand operation will be used by default on array-like objects
+> unwrap/expand operation will be used by default on arrays and FileList objects

 FormData serializer supports additional options via `config.formSerializer: object` property to handle rare cases: